Robinson pants: comfy and chic (Ensemble Patterns)

 Robinson pants 3rd version: the icing on the cake

-This smart idea of embroidery has been waiting in my Pinterest boards for a long time and now, I’ve finally make it!
+This smart idea of embroidery has been waiting in my Pinterest boards for a long time and now, I’ve finally made it!

 It is a straight stitch embroidery, nothing too fancy!